midchildan/dotfiles/README.md

 $
 ```

-For systems without Nix, instead make sure the following commands are installed
+#### Without Nix

-beforehand.
+Make sure the following commands are installed beforehand.

 - Git
 - cURL or Wget
 - Neovim

-Neovim is used to install Vim plugins at the end of installation.
-If you wish to
+Neovim is used to install Vim plugins at the end of the installation.
+If you
-use Vim instead, you can do so manually by invoking [`:PlugInstall`][plug] in
+wish to use Vim instead, you can do so manually by invoking
-Vim.
+[`:PlugInstall`][plug] in Vim.

 ### Step 2: Setup your repository